 To publish a serverless application, describe the application using the AWS Serverless Application Model (SAM) format, package it using the AWS CLI, and publish it using the AWS Management Console, AWS CLI, or AWS SDKs.
 You must have a valid AWS account, and you will be required to provide a name, description, source code link, and a LICENSE.txt for your application.
 Applications that are intended to be made available to any AWS customer must be published in either the US East (N. Virginia) or US East (Ohio) regions.

-Publishers control who can find and use their applications.
-You can limit access to your team (a group under the same AWS account), share an application with other accounts, or make it publicly available to everyone.
+Publishers control who can find and deploy their applications in the Repository.
+You can limit access to your team (a group under the same AWS account), share an application with other accounts, or make it publicly available to any AWS customer.
 To learn more about the permissions and visibility of applications you publish, review our Resource-Based Policies documentation.

 Can I charge a fee for serverless applications I publish?

 If you would like to charge a fee for the use of a serverless application, you can integrate AWS Lambda behind Amazon API Gateway, and then sell the API as a SaaS product through the AWS Marketplace.
 To learn more, review the steps to list on AWS Marketplace and how to monetize your API using API Gateway.

-1. Publishers, who are AWS customers, may submit their AWS serverless applications (“AWS Serverless Applications”) to be made available through the AWS Serverless Application repository (“Repository”) either privately, across specified AWS accounts, or to all AWS customers using the Repository pursuant to the Repository console publication process.
-AWS Serverless Applications to be made available either privately or across specified AWS accounts may be in binary or source code form; AWS Serverless Applications to be made available to all AWS customers must be in source code form, and must include sufficient details to enable the user access to the source code.
+1. Publishers, who are AWS customers, may submit their AWS serverless applications and components (“AWS Serverless Applications”) to be made available through the AWS Serverless Application repository (“Repository”) either privately, across specified AWS accounts or to all AWS customers using the Repository pursuant to the Repository console publication process.
+AWS Serverless Applications to be made available either privately or across specified AWS accounts may be in binary or source code form; AWS Serverless Applications made available to all AWS customers may be in binary or source code form, and must include sufficient details to enable the user access to the source code.

-5. AWS customers will comply with the license(s) as listed by Publishers (including any attribution or other requirements) for any AWS Serverless Application they download.
+5. AWS customers will comply with the license(s) (including any attribution or other requirements) for any AWS Serverless Application they download.